top of page

 Health and Safety

-• AONB Staff leading an event are first aid trained and carry first aid kits.
+• National Landscape staff leading an event are first aid trained and carry first aid kits.

 • Wear appropriate clothing to protect you from the prevailing weather conditions, such as windproof, waterproof, warm gear etc. Remember appropriate clothing in hot weather also.
 Take extra clothing in a backpack if required (i.e. if clothes are likely to become waterlogged).
 Sturdy, waterproof footwear should be worn.